UVF 'may now be persuaded of the need to act’ warns expert

 “We should be mindful that this is a historical tactic, with echoes in the 1970s, 1980s and 1990s.
 Indeed, the UVF began its campaign in the 1960s by targeting Dublin in a largely symbolic way - this latest development suggests they are merely returning to a well-worn terrorist strategy of sending a message by spreading fear in service of its political objectives.
 It is unclear what the group’s objectives now are and whether they’ve changed since the LCC announcement in 2015.”

-The Loyalist Communities Council, which includes the UVF, UDA and RHC, was launched in 2015 with stated aims of focussing on political means of addressing loyalist grievances.
+The Loyalist Communities Council, which includes the UVF, UDA and RHC - all of them proscribed terror groups - was launched in 2015 with stated aims of focussing on political means of addressing loyalist grievances.

 Asked if funding to UVF linked groups should be cut if it is confirmed that the group was behind Friday’s security alert, Dr Edwards said financial incentives with paramilitaries were not going to work forever.